Stranded migrants try to breach Polish border many times as EU readies Belarus sanctions | Law-Order

 Migrants trapped in Belarus made multiple attempts to force their way into Poland overnight, Warsaw said on Wednesday, announcing that it had reinforced the border as the European Union prepares to impose sanctions on Belarus over the crisis.
 The bloc's 27 ambassadors are set to agree on Wednesday that the growing numbers of migrants flying to Belarus to reach the EU border amount to "hybrid warfare" by President Alexander Lukashenko - a legal basis for new sanctions.

-"Mr. Lukashenko ...unscrupulously exploits people seeking refuge as hostages for his cynical power play," Germany's acting Foreign Minister Heiko Maas said on Twitter, describing the images from the Belarusian border as "horrific".
-"But the European Union cannot be blackmailed," Maas said.
+"Mr. Lukashenko ...unscrupulously exploits people seeking refuge as hostages for his cynical power play," Germany's acting Foreign Minister Heiko Maas said on Twitter.
+He described images from the Belarusian border, where people are stuck in freezing conditions with little food and shelter, as "horrific" but said the EU could not be blackmailed.

 The EU accuses Belarus of encouraging the migrants - from the Middle East, Afghanistan, and Africa - to try to illegally cross the frontier in revenge for earlier sanctions imposed on Minsk over human rights abuses.
-Lukashenko has denied using the migrants as weapons.
-His close ally, Russia, suggested on Tuesday the EU should pay him to keep the migrants from attempting to cross.
+Lukashenko has denied using the migrants as weapons and on Wednesday won a fresh show of support from his most powerful ally, Russia, which blamed the EU for the crisis and sent two strategic bombers to patrol Belarusian airspace.

+"It is apparent that a humanitarian catastrophe is looming against the background of Europeans' reluctance to demonstrate commitment to their European values," Kremlin spokesman Dmitry Peskov told a briefing.
+German Chancellor Angela Merkel spoke by phone with Russian President Vladimir Putin, urging Moscow to put pressure on Belarus over the situation at the border, a German government spokesperson said.
+Putin's office said he suggested to Merkel that EU members discuss the crisis directly with Minsk.

 Thousands of people have converged on the border this week, where razor wire fences and Polish soldiers have repeatedly blocked their entry.
-Some of the migrants, who are stuck in freezing conditions with little food or shelter, have used logs, spades, and other implements to try to break through.
+Some of the migrants have used logs, spades, and other implements to try to breakthrough.
 "It was not a calm night.
 Indeed, there were many attempts to breach the Polish border," Polish Defence Minister Mariusz Blaszczak told broadcaster PR1.

 Video from the border obtained by Reuters showed young children and babies among the people stuck there.
 "There are lots of families here with babies between two or four months old.
 They have not eaten anything for the past three days," the person who provided the video told Reuters, saying they were a migrant themselves and declining to be named.